7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 - Agents
 	- Azure Custom Script Extension is used for post-deployment configuration, software installation, or any other configuration or management task.
 	- Desired State Configuration (DSC) is a management platform to manage an IT and development infrastructure with configuration as code.
-	- Log Analytics agent for Linux as part of a solution to collect JSON output
+	- Log Analytics agent for Log Analytics Workspaces
+		- for Linux as part of a solution to collect JSON output
 	- Azure VMAccess extension acts as a KVM switch that allows you to access the console to reset access to Linux or perform disk-level maintenance.
 Then `$VM -> Logs -> Enable -> chooose a Log Analytucs Workspace -> Enable `